t3dotgg/t3-astro/src/pages/blog/posts/announcing-ping.md

 We don’t compromise on quality for users with compromised connections.
 Low latency, high quality feeds are the default experience when you’re using our products.

 ### Integration

-Creator tooling companies are often eager to reinvent the car.
-We're building the world’s best tires.

 Ping integrates directly with the tools you already know and love.
 Every participant in a Ping call can be [added as a separate source](https://ping.t3.gg/info/help) (via browser embeds).
 This enables have full control of your layout _without assumptions about what you want_.